 Vesta: The Roman Goddess of the Home and the Hearth

-In Roman mythology, this was the one and only Vesta, the goddess of the home and hearth.
-For the Roman people, she was the representation of purity and for the other Olympians, reason.
+In Roman mythology, Vesta was the goddess of the home and hearth.
+For the Roman people, she was the representation of purity and reason.

 Vesta is a goddess who is not only limited by what she looks over.
 Instead, her office extends far into the works of other deities.
 As a result, this makes her a fascinating goddess.